dotnet/designs/accepted/2022/FunctionPointers.md

 Type type = typeof(delegate*<int, bool>); // System.Type (proposed design)
 bool isFunctionPointer = type.IsFunctionPointer; // A new method which returns 'true' here
 ```

+Note that Mono returns "System.MonoFNPtrFakeClass" for the type name, not "IntPtr".
+This design applies to Mono as well and is expected that both runtimes are consistent going forward.

 ## Function pointer metadata
 A function pointer, as an ECMA-335 signature, is non-trivial and contains the following metadata: